-The results of the Group for the year ended 31 December 2022 are set out in the consolidated statement of profit or loss and other comprehensive income on page 66 of this report.
+The results of the Group for the year ended 31 December 2023 are set out in the consolidated statement of profit or loss and other comprehensive income on page 66 of this report.

-A fair review of the business of the Group during the year and its future development and outlook, important events affecting the Company occurred during the year ended 31 December 2022 and an analysis of the Group's performance during the year using key financial performance indicators, and relationships with stakeholders as required under Schedule 5 of the Companies Ordinance (Cap.
-622 of the laws of Hong Kong) are set out in "Chairman's Statement" on pages 4 to 7, and "Management Discussion and Analysis" on pages 8 to 20 of this annual report which constitute part of this report of the Directors.
+A fair review of the business of the Group during the year and its future development and outlook, important events affecting the Company occurred since 31 December 2023 and an analysis of the Group's performance during the year using key financial performance indicators, and relationships with stakeholders as required under Schedule 5 of the Companies Ordinance (Cap.
+622 of the laws of Hong Kong) are set out in "Chairman's Statement" on pages 4 to 5, and "Management Discussion and Analysis" on pages 6 to 18 of this annual report which constitute part of this report of the Directors.